tpkessler/terra-playground/alloc.md

 The overall design is based on the following key ideas:
 * A container's `new` method (or any other factory function that returns a certain container object) takes an allocator as an opaque object that implements the allocator interface.
 This way, the allocator type is not part of the container type, which means that no template parameter is needed to enable generic allocators in containers.
 This is a serious issue in the c++ standard library where the allocator template parameter needs to be passed along with any container method.
 For more information on this issue check out the [BDE allocator model](https://github.com/bloomberg/bde/wiki/BDE-Allocator-Model).
 * An abstraction of a memory block that has a notion of its allocator and a notion of its size.
 It can therefore 'free' its own resource when it runs out of scope or it can ask for additional resources when the current resource is too small.
+It can also be checked when a resource is borrowed (reference to allocator is nil) or when a resource is owned (reference to allocator is not nil).
 All is packed in an economical, single-function interface, ispired by 'lua_Alloc'.
 See also the [allocator API for C](https://nullprogram.com/blog/2023/12/17/).
 * Every allocator has an 'owns' method, which enables composable allocators (see Andrei Alexandrescu's talk on [composable allocators in C++](https://www.youtube.com/watch?v=LIb3L4vKZ7U&t=21s)).